Helen Hardin Painting titled “Zia Jar” and the depicted Jar by Helen Gachupin

 The pot is 6-1/2" tall x 7-1/2" wide;

-Hardin's work with this piece is excellent.
-The painting is larger than the typical Hardin painting, allowing plenty of space for the artist to work.
-The background of the painting makes use of a variety of orange and red tones, which appear in curved lines, tiny bubbles, and wild bursts.
-These tones combine with one another beautifully to create a dense web of warm orange, which could represent a blazing desert sun or the fire from which the pot emerged.
-She then zoomed in on the jar's central motif, which features a bird within a spiral.
-Traditional pueblo symbols support the spiral, extending up and down from its curved exterior.
-Hardin deviates slightly from the jar's design on the left side of the painting, reversing the interior designs of a curved triangular form and shrinking a red inverted kiva step motif into a slimmer form.
-Otherwise, she faithfully reproduces the jar's designs, even working with her own versions of the black and red tones used by Zia potters.
-Hardin's red is a bit darker, and it suits the painting perfectly.
-It is remarkable that Hardin was able to translate this image so gracefully from clay to canvas.
+Hardin then magnifies the jar's central motif, a bird within a spiral, supported by traditional pueblo symbols extending from its curved exterior.
+She deviates slightly from the jar's design on the painting's left side, reversing the interior designs of a curved triangular form and condensing a red inverted kiva step motif into a slimmer form.
+Otherwise, she faithfully reproduces the jar's designs, even adapting the black and red tones used by Zia potters.
+Hardin's red is slightly darker, complementing the painting perfectly.
+Her ability to gracefully translate this image from clay to canvas is truly remarkable.

 Helen Hardin (1943-1984) Tsa-Sah-Wee-Eh or "Little Standing Spruce" was an innovative and influential painter from Santa Clara Pueblo.
 Hardin was born in 1943 to Santa Clara Pueblo painter Pablita Velarde and Caucasian civil servant Herbert Hardin.
 Inspired by her mother, she began creating and selling paintings as a teenager.
 She went in a different direction than her mother and her mother's peers, creating more contemporary works that depict Native American symbology with striking geometrical patterns and abstract imagery.
 She died of cancer in 1984, leaving behind an astounding body of work for her many admirers to enjoy.